Seattle Electrical Panel Replacement

 Panel Replacement for Older Seattle Homes

-Seattle has many older homes that were built for a very different level of electrical demand.
-Homes with aging branch circuits, mixed-era modifications, ungrounded wiring, knob-and-tube wiring, aluminum wiring, fuse boxes, or incomplete past upgrades often need panel work as part of a larger modernization plan.
+Because Seattle has many older homes, panel work often intersects with wiring that was built for a very different level of electrical demand.
+Homes with aging branch circuits, mixed-era modifications, ungrounded wiring, knob-and-tube wiring, aluminum wiring, fuse boxes, or incomplete past upgrades may need panel work as part of a larger modernization plan.
+If the panel concern came from a home inspection note about old wiring, K&T, two-prong outlets, ungrounded receptacles, or panel concerns, use the knob-and-tube inspection report decoder before assuming the final panel or rewiring scope.

 A new panel is often an important step when a home also needs: